• States

 Are you ready to see some pretty Christmas lights in Chicago, Illinois?

 Christmas in Chicago is a magical time.
-You will have fun shopping at the Christkindlmarket, ice skating in Maggie Daley Park, and of course, admiring all the light displays.
+You will have fun shopping at the Christkindlmarket, ice skating in Maggie Daley Park, and admiring all the light displays.

 Planning your trip to Chicago last minute?